 Gravitas: Decor: Cost: Proximity:

 Reggie Hallett, founder and head chef, is a man with a mission: “I am a firm believer that you should be able to have the option of great food while enjoying friends at a great local bar”.
-While the returns are early, there’s plenty to suggest that he’s onto something: we visited on a Monday evening around 7, a time when most downtown institutions are sluggish at best.
-Reggie’s joint was JUMPING.
+There’s plenty to suggest that he’s onto something: even on a Monday evening around 7, a time when most downtown institutions are sluggish at best.
+Reggie’s joint is usually JUMPING.

 Let’s start with the location: 11 West Front.
 This is an intimate bar/restaurant which old timers will remember as Utopia, that was later renovated into a bar/restaurant called (wait for it): 11 West Front.
 I was never a frequent visitor to this later institution, but to my eyes, the current interior is largely unchanged, which is fine, because it’s tastefully done, and very pleasant.

 The main dining room has a handsome, full bar, and half dozen tables.
 There’s also a garden in back which, during warmer weather, more than doubles the seating capacity, as well as an upstairs room that provides a quieter, more intimate dining space year-round.